dylanleclair/word-games/README.md

 Then I went ahead and implemented INode in both types of nodes.
 (SHA: 184a683).

 Now that I had standardized methods I could use to add a child and retreive a child from either type of Node, it then became possible to **extract the methods** for adding words and finding words from LightWordTree and FastWordTree **into the parent class** for each of these: WordTree (SHA: 4a29870).
+I **renamed** the methods of LightNode to match the interface.
+Then, my interface allowed me to **extract** the findWord and addWord methods in the different forms of trees to  **to the superclass**.

 4.What code in which files was the result of the refactoring.